 The emergency declaration signed by Obama for the parts of New York and New Jersey hardest hit by the storm will free federal money to reimburse the states, Federal Emergency Management Agency Administrator Craig Fugate said.
 Other state declarations Obama signed before the storm have a $5 million limit on direct federal aid, he said.

 The storm cut power to more than 8.2 million electricity customers without power in 20 states from South Carolina to Maine and as far west as Michigan and Indiana, according to the U.S. Energy Department.

 Power was lost in Manhattan “river to river,” south of 35th Street, Bloomberg said Oct.
 29. Some of the blackout was deliberate, as Consolidated Edison Co.
-(ED) shut off electricity to protect its underground equipment from potential damage, said Chris Olert, a spokesman for the company.
+(ED:US) shut off electricity to protect its underground equipment from potential damage, said Chris Olert, a spokesman for the company.

 While New Jersey utilities have restored power for 400,000 customers, 2 million are still in the dark, said Mary Goepfert, a spokeswoman for the state’s Office of Emergency Management.

 New Jersey National Guard troops are helping in flooded towns in the northeastern part of the state.
 Yesterday, workers rescued 650 people in Little Ferry, she said.

 As of this morning 6,329 people and 49 pets were in New Jersey’s 127 shelters, Goepfert said.

 In Pennsylvania, 858,948 were without power as of 2 a.m., posing the biggest storm-related challenge, said Ruth Miller, a spokeswoman for the Pennsylvania Emergency Management Agency.
 The state’s 38 shelters were being used by 519 people.